nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### New RecomputeThumbnails operation available for administrators  {{since '10.10'}}

-An operation RecomputeThumbnails has been added for launching a recompute of the thumbnails.
+An operation RecomputeThumbnails has been added to let Administrators regenerate thumbnails.

 ```
 curl -v -H 'Content-Type:application/json' -d '{"params": {"query": "SELECT * FROM Document WHERE ecm:mixinType = \"Thumbnail\" AND thumb:thumbnail/data IS NULL AND ecm:isVersion = 0 AND ecm:isProxy = 0 AND ecm:isTrashed = 0"}, "context": {}}' -u Administrator:Administrator http://localhost:8080/nuxeo/site/automation/RecomputeThumbnails